jackytsoick/APCSA-2025-FRQ/Q1/README.md

 This section contains my analysis of Question 1 (Methods and Control Structures):

 **My initial approach during the exam:**
-- Ideas here
+- Analyzing DogWalkCompany class and company in DogWalker class

 **My revised solution after review:**
 - Ideas here

 **Key concepts tested in this question:**
-- Ideas here
+- Methods & Class calling

 **What I learned from revisiting this problem:**
 - Ideas here